ScholarshipOwl/laravel-doctrine-jsonapi/README.md

     - [ ] Generate the transformers depend on the entity name and configuration path: `app/Transformers/{Entity}Transformer.php`
     - [ ] Allow defining relationships with PHP Attributes on the entity class.
     - [ ] The id get be retrieved using internal Doctrine functionality or just depend on public $id property.
+  - [ ] Migrate all the default users and roles to be UUID

 ## Support